Both an addendum and amendment modify critical details on an existing contract (like a land contract or purchase agreement)

 7. What are some common examples of amendments in real estate transactions?

-Are you trying to think of a situation as to when you may need an amendment in a real estate transaction?
+Are you trying to think of a situation when you may need an amendment in a real estate transaction?

 These scenarios will give you an idea as to when they are relevant.